ohshitgorillas/EntropPy/ALGORITHMS.md

 **Selection Algorithm:**

+1. **Determine natural boundary** using `determine_boundaries()`:
+   - Checks if typo appears as substring in validation or source words
+   - Returns `NONE` if typo doesn't appear anywhere, `BOTH` if appears only in middle, `LEFT`/`RIGHT` if appears at word boundaries

-1. **Determine boundary order based on target word relationship**:
+2. **Get boundary order to try** based on natural boundary:
-   - The order is dynamically adjusted to skip incompatible boundaries based on how the typo relates to the target word:
-     - **If typo is a suffix of target word** → Skip LEFT (try: NONE, RIGHT, BOTH)
+   - If natural is `NONE` → Try: NONE, LEFT, RIGHT, BOTH
-       - LEFT boundary means "match at word start", but typo appears at word end
-     - **If typo is a prefix of target word** → Skip RIGHT (try: NONE, LEFT, BOTH)
+   - If natural is `LEFT` → Try: LEFT, BOTH
-       - RIGHT boundary means "match at word end", but typo appears at word start
-     - **If typo is a middle substring of target word** → Skip LEFT and RIGHT (try: NONE, BOTH)
-       - Neither LEFT nor RIGHT make sense for middle substrings
-     - **Otherwise** → Try all boundaries in default order: NONE, LEFT, RIGHT, BOTH
+   - If natural is `RIGHT` → Try: RIGHT, BOTH
+   - If natural is `BOTH` → Try: BOTH only

-2. **For each boundary in the determined order**, check if it would cause false triggers (in priority order):
+3. **For each boundary in the determined order**, check if it would cause false triggers (in priority order):
    - **Target word check (highest priority)**: Check if typo appears as prefix/suffix/substring of the target word itself
      - This prevents "predictive corrections" where the correction would trigger when typing the correct word
      - Example: `alway -> always` with NONE/LEFT boundary would trigger when typing "always", producing "alwayss"